 The name “livebearer” tells you one aspect of what makes these fish even more interesting than others: rather than laying eggs, the mothers raise their young within until they’re strong enough to swim on their own.

 Similar to a mammal, the male impregnates the female internally.
 The female then grows increasingly swollen as the babies develop.

 These very well developed young have a greater chance of survival in the wild compared to other species!

 Fortunately, these fascinating fish are inexpensive, easy to care for, and peaceful additions to any community aquarium.

-There are several livebearers that you’ll find at just about any pet store; this article covers the most common freshwater livebearers in today’s markets!
+There are several livebearers that you’ll find at just about any pet store or online fish store; this article covers the most common freshwater livebearers in today’s markets!

 Types of Common Freshwater Livebearers